gradle/gradle/.github/CONTRIBUTING.md

 /any/path/bin/gradle taskName
 ```

 You can debug Gradle by adding `-Dorg.gradle.debug=true` when executing.
 Gradle will wait for you to attach at debugger at `localhost:5005` by default.
-We recommend disabling the Gradle Daemon when debugging (`--no-daemon`).

-### Getting Help
-If you run into any trouble, please reach out to us on the [help/discuss forum](https://discuss.gradle.org/c/help-discuss) or [tweet @Gradle](https://twitter.com/gradle).

 ### Creating Commits And Writing Commit Messages
 The commit messages that accompany your code changes are an important piece of documentation, and help make your contribution easier to review.